marcellomontemagno/marcellomontemagno.github.io/_posts/2016-03-01-the-four-rules-of-simple-design.md

 4. Small

 Once applied the other rules, is important to look back and make sure that we don't have something that can be removed, making our code simpler and smaller.
-You could for example have some vestigial code that seemed like a good idea at the time you wrote the code but that does not give any effective value in the final product.
+You could for example have some vestigial code that seemed like a good idea at the time you wrote it but that does not give any effective value in the final product.